Hoag's Object: Characteristics

 A nearly perfect ring of young hot blue stars circles the older yellow nucleus of this ring galaxy c.
 600 million light-years away in the constellation Serpens.
 The ring structure is so perfect and circular that it has been referred to as "The most perfect ring galaxy".
 The diameter of the 6 arcsecond inner core of the galaxy is about 17±0.7 kly (5.3±0.2 kpc) while the surrounding ring has an inner 28″ diameter of 75±3 kly (24.8±1.1 kpc) and an outer 45″ diameter of 121±4 kly (39.9±1.7 kpc).
 The galaxy is estimated to have a mass of 700 billion suns.
-By comparison, the Milky Way galaxy has an estimated diameter of 150–200 kly and consists of between 100 and 500 billion stars and a mass between 800 billion and 1.54 trillion suns.
+By comparison, the Milky Way galaxy has an estimated diameter of around 100 kly and consists of between 100 and 400 billion stars and a mass between 800 billion and 1.54 trillion suns.

 The gap separating the two stellar populations may contain some star clusters that are almost too faint to see.
-Though ring galaxies are rare, another more distant ring galaxy (SDSS J151713.93+213516.8) can be seen through Hoag's Object, between the nucleus and the outer ring of the galaxy, at roughly the one o'clock position in the image shown here.
+Though ring galaxies are rare, another more distant ring galaxy can be seen through Hoag's Object, between the nucleus and the outer ring of the galaxy, at roughly the one o'clock position in the image shown here.

 Noah Brosch and colleagues showed that the luminous ring lies at the inner edge of a much larger neutral hydrogen ring.

 A few other galaxies share the primary characteristics of Hoag's Object, including a bright detached ring of stars, but their centers are elongated or barred, and they may exhibit some spiral structure.
 While none matches Hoag's Object in symmetry, these galaxies are sometimes called Hoag-type galaxies.